eklavya/blog/content/about.md

 # About Me
 I am an experienced engineering leader with expertise in building scalable, distributed systems.
 I have bootstrapped teams from hiring, coaching to delivering complex projects quickly.
-I have mentored and developed engineers to achieve greatness in their work and career.
+I have mentored and developed engineers to achieve success in their work and career.

 # Experience
 * Google: Engineering Manager (Oct 2022, Present)